 Jon Boyens manages the Security Engineering & Risk Management Group in the Computer Security Division, within the Department of Commerce’s National Institute of Standards and Technology (NIST).
 He leads NIST’s Cyber Supply Chain Risk Management (C-SCRM) Program and co-leads the federal interagency working group for C-SCRM.
 Jon helps develop and coordinate the Department's cybersecurity policy among the Department’s bureaus and represents the Department in the Administration’s interagency cybersecurity policy process.
 Jon has worked on various White House-led initiatives, including those on trusted identities, botnets, federal supply chain, telecommunications supply chain, and the Cybersecurity Framework and companion Roadmap.

-IT Security Specialist, Privacy Engineering Program
+Privacy Engineering Program

 National Institute of Standards and Technology